Alejandroq12/vue-fundamentals/README.md

-# Note: This readme will be updated soon!
+# Note: This readme will be updated very soon!
 # vue-fundamentals

 ## Project setup